Single-unit study

 AYB203 Taxation

-As many business decisions involve a consideration of the taxation implications, Accountancy graduates should possess a basic knowledge of the Australian taxation system so that they can develop skills required for professional practice.
-The purpose of this unit is to enable students to develop an understanding of the basic fundamentals of taxation.
-AYB203 Taxation is a prerequisite for AYB320 Advanced Taxation Law.
+As many business decisions involve consideration of taxation implications, as an Accountancy graduate, you should possess a basic knowledge of the Australian taxation system so that you can develop skills required for professional practice.
+The purpose of this unit is to enable you to develop an understanding of the basic fundamentals of taxation.

 AYB205 Law of Business Entities